 By accepting the service authorization, the vendor agrees to send an invoice to TWC for payment.

-All invoices must contain all required elements, as listed in 3.8.2 Service Authorization.3.8.3.2 Required Elements of an Invoice Submitted to TWC-VR
+All invoices must contain all required elements, as listed in 3.8.2 Service Authorization.

+Billings for medically related purchases (e.g., durable medical equipment-DME, hearing aids, services included in Chapter 21: Employment Supports for Brain Injury) may be supported by ReHabWorks system-generated billing cover sheet for the relevant service authorization.

+Non-medical billings must be invoiced on the vendor/contractor’s paperwork and may not use the ReHabWorks system-generated billing cover sheet.

+3.8.3.2 Required Elements of an Invoice Submitted to TWC-VR

 …